Last Updated on June 1, 2022 by Thinkster

-Thinkster math tutors have a distinct competitive advantage here.
+A Thinkster experienced tutor has a distinct competitive advantage here.

 Thanks to our proprietary ART technology, tutors are able to visualize student thinking so they can know precisely where errors or setbacks occurred.

-The artificial intelligence and machine learning in our math tutor app will show your child’s tutor how long they spent thinking, which numbers they wrote down first, how fast they worked toward their answers and much more.
+The artificial intelligence and machine learning in our online math tutoring app will show your child’s tutor how long they spent thinking, which numbers they wrote down first, how fast they worked toward their answers, and much more.

-Using these ART play back videos, your child’s math tutor not only understand what mistakes your child did but why they did it thus and provide the appropriate feedback to your child.
-This helps your child develop their reasoning skills and help him or her understand where they went wrong, enabling them to get better.
+Using these ART playback videos, your child’s math tutor not only understands what mistakes your child did but why they did it thus and provide the appropriate feedback to your child.
+This helps your child develop their reasoning skills and helps him or her understand where they went wrong, enabling them to get better.